2200092/CS220AU-DP-2022/README.md

 - Search for information on digital identities and existential risks.
 - Thinking and brainstorming about how I want to start approaching the website, as well as the topics I want to talk about and research.
 - Search for interesting books and materials that I can use for my website.
+### in week 5
+- Watch the video on how to upload and embed images in markdown files using a browser.
+- See the examples of the V&R map from previous years to get ideas and start my own.